 A functioning and up-to-date anti-virus program

 Network Bandwidth (at home): At least 15 Mbps download, 5 Mbps upload

+Prohibited Computers: Chromebooks, Linux OS, and Android Tablets

 Warranty: It is recommended that you have a warranty on your laptop.
 All hardware repairs must be performed at the place of purchase, or where stipulated by warranty.
 Laptops purchased from UNC’s CCI include a three-year warranty and on-campus hardware repair.
 Asheville students that purchase UNC CCI computers requiring hardware repair will have the option to use a certified Lenovo service center or have the computer shipped to Chapel Hill at no cost to them.